 This is especially true when it relates to warfare being directed through the actions or words of another person.
 This means that if they are closed, be open with them, if they’re being deceitful, be honest, unkind, be kind, and so on.

 Take the enemy by surprise!
-Break out and do the very thing that there’s pressure against you doing (see Identify:Mandate).
+Break out and move in the opposite Spirit – the Holy Spirit!
+Do the very thing that there’s pressure against you doing (see Identify:Mandate).

 5. Obedience (1 Chron 14:13-16)